kyma-project/istio/docs/user/02-operation-guides/operations/02-30-enable-istio-access-logs.md

 title: Enable Istio access logs
 ---

 You can enable [Istio access logs](https://istio.io/latest/docs/tasks/observability/logs/access-log/) to provide fine-grained details about the access to workloads that are part of the Istio service mesh.
-This can help in indicating the four “golden signals” of monitoring (latency, traffic, errors, and saturation), and troubleshooting anomalies.
+This can help indicate the four “golden signals” of monitoring (latency, traffic, errors, and saturation) and troubleshooting anomalies.
-The Istio setup shipped with Kyma provides a pre-configured [extension provider](https://istio.io/latest/docs/tasks/observability/telemetry) for access logs which will configure the istio-proxies to print access logs to stdout using JSON format.
+The Istio setup shipped with Kyma provides a pre-configured [extension provider](https://istio.io/latest/docs/tasks/observability/telemetry) for access logs, which will configure the istio-proxies to print access logs to stdout using JSON format.
 It uses a configuration similar to the following one:

 ```yaml
   extensionProviders: